squillo/n-gineers-start-here/README.md

 ### Why create a new language?
 Hyper-text transformed the way humans connect with each other.
 N Lang's goal is to transform the way systems connect.

-First, we wanted to maximize speed, reliability, and maintainability for networked data.
+First, we wanted to maximize speed, reliability, maintainability, and security for networked data.
 Next, we needed to create a way to directly express the relationship between networked data and data producers & consumers and how we could program that directly through interface that was as easy learning something like HTML.

 Finally, we needed a language -> parser -> interpreter -> gateway design pattern that has a proven track record of growth and adoption.